Price Accuracy Policy

-Based on your resulting Price Accuracy Score, you are assigned a value of Excellent, Good, Poor, At Risk, or Failed, as described below.
+Based on your overall average Price Accuracy Score, you are assigned a value of Excellent, Good, Poor, At Risk, or Failed, as described below.

-Information about your account's price accuracy can be found in the Hotel Ads Center.
-Navigate to Tools > Prices > Price Accuracy screen, and you can see both your average accuracy score and your most recent accuracy scores, score trends, and a sample of recent innaccuracies that we have identified.
+Information about your account's price accuracy can be found in the Price Accuracy report.
+This report shows your average and most recent accuracy scores, score trends, and a sample of recent innaccuracies that we have identified.

 The following image illustrates the values and thresholds:

-The following table describes the possible values for your Price Accuracy Score:
+The following table describes the possible values for your average Price Accuracy Score: